Find us on Facebook

 SkySchool Oman currently offers two services:

 1) A 25-minute flight in tandem with the instructor on a ParaTrike.
-You can take control of the flight yourself but if you do so with no previous flying experience the cost for this is RO60.
+You can pilot the flight yourself, regardless of flying experience, but this is under the careful guidance of an instructor and costs RO60.

 2) Flying lessons for those looking to become a certified APPI (Association of Paragliding Pilots and Instructors) PPG pilot.
 This translates to a 12-day course and includes classroom training, hiring of equipment, ground training and 15 solo flights.
 This will set you back RO650.